How to: Configure an App to Support .NET Framework 4 or later versions

 However, .NET Framework 1.0, 1.1, 2.0, 3.0, and 3.5 apps do not automatically run on the .NET Framework 4 or later, and in some cases, the user may receive an error and may be prompted to install the .NET Framework 3.5.
 The activation behavior may also depend on the user’s operating system, because different versions of Windows system include different versions of the .NET Framework.
 If your app supports both the .NET Framework 3.5 and 4 or later, we recommend that you indicate this with multiple entries in the configuration file to avoid .NET Framework initialization errors.
 For more information, see Versions and Dependencies.

-You might also want to configure your .NET Framework 3.5 apps to run on the .NET Framework 4 or 4.5, even on computers that have the .NET Framework 3.5 installed, to take advantage of the performance improvements in versions 4 and 4.5.
+You might also want to configure your .NET Framework 3.5 apps to run on the .NET Framework 4 or later versions, even on computers that have the .NET Framework 3.5 installed, to take advantage of the performance improvements in versions 4 and later versions.

 We recommend that you always test your app on every .NET Framework version that you support.
 See Version Compatibility for information about upgrading your application to support later .NET Framework versions.